Key facts

 Course overview

 Explore meaningful ideas that matter to you with your arts studies.
 Get the critical thinking, communication and leadership skills needed to address current and emerging global challenges in a rapidly changing world.
-Along with your research, analysis and problem-solving skills you will be highly employable in many areas and prepared for a successful career in the largest and fastest-growing employment sector in Australia, with employment in Health Care and Social Assistance projected to grow by 15.8% by 2026.^
+Along with your research, analysis and problem-solving skills you will be highly employable in many areas and prepared for a successful career in the largest and fastest-growing employment sector in Australia, with over half a million new jobs projected in the health care and social assistance sector by 2033.*

 Are you looking to develop a cross-disciplinary skill set that empowers you to design your own future?